Color: Gray, brown or black

 Size: 10 to 12" (8" body plus 4" tail)

 Overview Of Norway Rats In PA

-These rats have smaller eyes (poor vision) and ears and shorter tails, and are primarily nocturnal.
+These rats have small eyes (poor vision) and ears and long tails, and are primarily nocturnal.

 Habits Of Norway Rats